-Likewise, employees themselves can act to improve their own behaviors at work — packing their lunches from home, taking walks during break time, or finding moments throughout the day for meditation or yoga.
-Lastly, for those who are truly taken with the idea of promoting wellness at work, a possible career in workplace wellness may be just the ticket.
+Likewise, employees themselves can act to improve their behaviours at work — packing their lunches from home, taking walks during break time, or finding moments throughout the day for meditation or yoga.
+Lastly, for those who are genuinely made with the idea of promoting wellness at work, a possible career in workplace wellness may be just the ticket.

 A final important point to keep in mind is that workplace wellness doesn’t have to be overwhelming and monumental in regards to the breadth of change.
 Even if you simply instill a few changes — even just one! — to increase the promotion of health and wellbeing, this is an excellent place to start.